tantofaznem/BitongaSDK/README.md

     bitonga_word = bitonga_sdk.get_bitonga_word(word_id)
     print(bitonga_word)

-    # Example: Add a new Bitonga word
+    # Add a new Bitonga word
     new_word_data = {"word": "new_word", "translation": "new_translation"}
     new_word = bitonga_sdk.add_bitonga_word(new_word_data)
     print(new_word)